genomicepidemiology/flankophile/quick_start.md

 Edit the [config file](config.yaml).
 Change the path of the input files so they refer to your input files.
 Change the values of other variables if you want to.
 See see [README](README.md) for more details.

-Now use screen to to make a new session on computerome.
+Now use screen to to make a new session on Computerome.

 ```bash
 screen -S session_name